richardgourley/savings-target-application/README.md

 - for loops

 EXTRA CHALLENGES:
-If you are fairly new to Javascript, take it further by:
+If you are fairly new to Javascript, take it further:
 - Allow users to change currency!
 - Allow users to add, remove month lengths for longer or shorter saving periods.

 If you are an intermediate level Javascript student, just for practice rather than performance, see if you could re-write some of the app with:
 - Recursion
 - A for...of loop
-- Closures
+- Closure